A sudden onset of floaters can be caused by a very serious eye problem and needs urgent attention, ideally within 24 hours. Read more about this here.

 Put very simply, floaters can either be broken up or removed.
 The choice of which treatment is ideal and whether it’s worth trying one before the other depends on a number of factors.
 As with most medical or surgical treatments, it’s not just a case of which treatment works best, but a balance and trade-off between the potential risks and benefits of each.
 Doctors usually start from the ancient and always appropriate standpoint of “first do no harm”.

 Your doctor should discuss the pros and cons of each of these options with you before you can make a decision about how you wish to proceed.
-Ideally, the doctor would be able to perform both forms of treatment; discussion of each individual’s risks of surgery is best done by a vitreoretinal surgeon who has examined the patient.
+Ideally, the doctor would be able to perform both forms of treatment; discussion of each individual’s risks of surgery is best done by a vitreoretinal surgeon in Melbourne who has examined the patient.

 YAG Laser Vitreolysis